 The program boats a diverse range of events, inclusing live music, theatre, cabaret, film, visual arts and social events.

-The festival kicks off with the Midsumma Carnival and runs 21 January–12 February 2023.
+The festival kicks off with the Midsumma Carnival and runs late January, early February.

 St Kilda Festival is a free live music event held against the backdrop of the St Kilda foreshore.